 Tooth Extractions at 172 NYC Dental

 If possible, we always strive to preserve your natural tooth, whether with fillings, crowns, onlays, or root canals.
 However, there are a variety of reasons we may recommend teeth extraction.
-When teeth are badly damaged or decayed and cannot be saved, removal may be the only solution and the best way to ensure that your surrounding teeth are not compromised.
+When teeth are badly damaged, or experiencing tooth decay, removal may be the only solution and the best way to ensure that your surrounding teeth are not compromised.
 Our team thinks two steps ahead.
 In today’s world, implant dentistry is the gold standard for the replacement of extracted or missing teeth.
 In keeping with our concept of comprehensive care, Dr. Wang will discuss the need and manner for replacement of the extracted teeth.
 Many times this is with the placement of an implant in the missing area.
 So to affect the best result for the implant, at the time of extraction Dr. Wang will place bone graft material and a covering membrane so that strong bone grows back in the socket.
 In two months the bone will be able to accept the placement of a dental implant.
 If the area does not need to be restored the bone graft material will not be placed.
 Most of our extractions are done with local anesthesia.
 Dr. Wang’s soothing personality, ultramodern surgical suite, personalized music create a tranquil safe environment that allows patients to feel very comfortable.
 When needed Nitrous oxide or IV Sedation is available.
 Following surgery, post-operative instructions are carefully given.
 Prescriptions for discomfort, antibiotics may be written.
 Rest, ice, and a soft diet are often recommended.
 Patients will be called to see how they are feeling.
 Post-op visits are usually two weeks after surgery.
 The reassuring thing is that any tooth that is lost can in some fashion be replaced.
 If anterior teeth are being extracted, cosmetic temporary teeth can be placed at the time of surgery; so that everyone goes home feeling complete.

 Wisdom Tooth Extraction